Vote. Act. Invest.

 Suddenly, pending deals were in jeopardy, and questions arose about whether tax-credit deals in flood-plain areas would make the June 30 closing deadline.

 In late May, we asked all members to write to their members of Congress and urge reauthorization of the NFIP.
 As I write this roughly 40,000 REALTORS® have responded.
 I’m optimistic that Congress will take action, both on the reauthorization and on our plea to delay the tax-credit closing deadline to Sept.
 30.

 Nearly a quarter of NAR members contribute to the REALTORS® Political Action Committee.
 Those donors recognize that legislative priorities, such as preserving the mortgage interest deduction, keeping capital markets functioning, and setting rules that foster rather than hinder healthy markets, are essential to our business survival.

 It’s important to remember that RPAC is neither a Republican nor a Democratic organization.
 Your contribution to RPAC helps us elect a Congress that understands and supports REALTOR® Party politics.

 When it comes to politics, it’s vitally important that REALTORS® vote, act, and invest.
 If we don’t, someone else will surely fill the vacuum—someone without our perspective, expertise, or commitment to thriving communities.

-Stay up to date on legislative and regulatory activities by registering at REALTORS Political Action Committee.
+Stay up to date on legislative and regulatory activities by taking action at the federal level on www.nar.realtor.